 Is Rithmic Better for Scalping Than Tradovate?

-Rithmic is superior for scalping because it provides true Direct Market Access (DMA) via its RAPI+ protocol, bypassing the cloud-aggregation layers that cause Chromium lag in Tradovate.
-This DMA architecture, paired with Market-by-Order (MBO) data, offers 40–90ms lower latency during high-volatility events, allowing scalpers to see individual bid absorption and “spoofing” in real-time.
+Rithmic is superior for scalping because it provides true Direct Market Access (DMA) via its RAPI+ protocol, bypassing the cloud-aggregation layers that cause browser rendering delay in Tradovate.
+This DMA architecture, paired with Market-by-Order (MBO) data, offers 40–90ms lower latency during high-volatility events, allowing scalpers to see individual bid absorption and large order activity in real-time.

 - Choose Rithmic if you prioritize: Raw order flow data, direct API access for automated strategies, and the full tick-by-tick depth required by tools like Bookmap or Sierra Chart.
 You must be able to accept a mandatory multi-layer fee structure and an effective capital floor of $5,000–$10,000 to justify the overhead at realistic volumes.